Volkswagen buys stake in Xpeng, will jointly develop two new EVs with the Chinese automaker

 - The new EVs will be based on the platform that underpins Xpeng's G9 SUV.

-Xpeng's U.S.-traded shares were up over 40% on Wednesday morning following the news.
+Xpeng's U.S.-traded shares were up more than 40% on Wednesday morning following the news.

 related investing news